Key Quote

 Technique 1 — CODE-SWITCHING / LINGUISTIC SHOCK

-The interrogative 'Et tu?'
+The interrogativeinterrogative — Having the form of a question 'Et tu?'
 (And you?) is devastatingly concise: two words that condense Caesar's entire relationship with Brutus — trust, love, political alliance — into a single expression of incredulity.
 The question mark is crucial: even as he dies, Caesar cannot believe Brutus has betrayed him.
 The questioning form preserves a flicker of hope that immediately dies.

 Key Words